- This event has passed.

 We begin on Thursday morning and end on Friday afternoon.
 Each day’s schedule is compact, so you have some free time, while still putting in a full day of work.

-All of the faculty members are distinguished labor arbitrators with decades of experience.
+All of the faculty members are top-tier labor arbitrators with decades of experience.
 They have also taught at major universities.
 In alphabetical order, they are: Richard Adelman is a former fellow at Stanford University and practicing attorney (including for the NLRB).
-For the past few decades he has been one of the top arbitrators on the East Coast.
+For the past few decades, he has been one of the top arbitrators on the East Coast.
 Steve Befort is a professor at the University of Minnesota Law School and former editor of the ABA Journal on Labor & Employment Law.
 His arbitration practice has spanned several industries and the entire public sector.
-Walt De Treux was a labor attorney for several years.
-He is based in Philadelphia and for the last 20 years, has been a prominent labor arbitrator.
-Joan Parker is a long-standing umpire or arbitrator under under high profile and industry-wide labor agreements.
-She is a professor (emerita) at Rutgers University.
-And finally, Jeanne Vonhof is a permanent umpire under several national agreements.
+Terry Bethel is a popular teacher (emeritus) at Indiana University Law School and one of the nation’s top labor arbitrators.
+He serves on a number of panels in the public and private sector.
+Joan Parker is a distinguished professor (emeritus) at Rutgers University.
+For the past few decades, she has been the sole arbitrator under several high profile and industry-wide labor agreements.
+Alan Symonette is a fellow of the College of Labor and Employment Lawyers.
+He is a full-time and highly respected labor arbitrator who also sits on several major panels.
+And finally, Jeanne Vonhof is a permanent umpire under numerous national and local agreements.
 She previously practiced law and taught at the law school at Indiana University.

 This program has been approved for Continuing Legal Education (CLE) credit.
 Most often, it is 13.0 credits.
 The Labor Arbitration Institute is an accredited provider in the states of Pennsylvania and California, as well as other states.
 Please let us know on the registration form which state(s) you need credits.